Events & webhooks

 Responding to Events

-Apps should respond to the event request with an HTTP 2xx within 3 seconds.
+Apps should respond to the event request with an HTTP 2xx within 10 seconds.
 Failure to respond to the event with result in a perceived failure.
-After a failure, we will begin to exponentially backoff.
+After a failure, we will begin retry sequence.

 Any none 2xx response will be treated as a failure.